Skip navigation

 • You will arrive at the hospital or clinic in the evening and stay overnight.

-• You may bring your own bedclothes to wear.
+• You may bring your bedclothes to wear.

-• You will stay in a private, comfortable bedroom, similar to a hotel room.
-The room will have a private bathroom.
+• You will stay in a private, comfortable bedroom with a private bathroom, similar to a hotel room.

 • Many sleep study rooms will have a low-light video camera to record your sleep movements during the night.

-• The electrodes will record different body functions, such as breathing, heart rate, and brain waves.
-They'll also record your leg and eye movements.
+• The electrodes record different body functions, such as breathing, heart rate, muscle movement, brain waves, and leg and eye movements.

-• A small clip will also be placed on your finger or ear to monitor the level of oxygen in your blood.
-This is known as pulse oximetry.
+• A small clip, known as a pulse oximeter, will also be placed on your finger or ear to monitor the oxygen level in your blood.

 • The lights will be turned off.

-• While you sleep, specially trained providers known as polysomnography technologists will monitor you through the night.
-They'll watch for when you fall asleep and check your breathing, heart rate, and other body functions.
+• While you sleep, specially trained providers known as polysomnography technologists will monitor you through the night with video and audio equipment.
+They'll check for when you fall asleep and monitor your breathing, heart rate, and other body functions.

 • If you need assistance during the night, you can talk to a polysomnography technologist through the monitoring equipment.